jmorris335/ConstraintHg/docs/source/chg_overview.rst

     demonstrating with integration of a dynamic model with Onshape's CAD API.
     The code for this model is available `here <https://github.com/jmorris335/tool-interoperability-scripts/tree/main>`_

+Constraint Hypergraphs as a foundation for Digital Twins: `Preprint <https://doi.org/10.48550/arXiv.2507.05494>`_
+    Paper showing how CHGs form a robust framework for working with digital twins, enabling observation and simulation for autonomous agents.

+.. end research

 Demonstrations
 ==============

+.. start demonstrations

 This is a simple list showing many of the places we've seen CHGs used.
 If you find more, reach out to us to include them here!